The reality is that many people do not know how to choose good olive oil. The good news is that Marqt.no is on a mission to change that.

-- The best extra virgin olive oils usually come in small bottles of 100 ml to 750 ml.
-Note, when you open an olive oil bottle, it will start to oxidize and slowly deteriorate in quality and health benefits, so if not a big olive oil user (yet).
-We suggest going for smaller bottle size, especially if you don't use olive oil often.
+- The best extra virgin olive oils usually come in small sizes from 100 ml to 750 ml.
+Note, when you open an olive oil bottle, it will start to oxidize and slowly deteriorate in quality and health benefits, so if you are not a big olive oil user (yet).
+We suggest going for a smaller bottle size, especially if you don't use olive oil often.
 Once you open a bottle, you should use it within a month to get the best health benefits.

 - Do not assume that buying a more prominent, well-known brand name guarantees the best quality.
 More often than not, they compromise quality for quantity.

 We hope to educate people on making the right decisions when buying the olive oil that will be good for their taste buds, health, environment, and the olive oil industry.
-Better education of consumers on olive oils will help the sector most and solve fraudulent olive oils issues.
+Educating consumers on olive oils will help the sector most and solve fraudulent olive oils issues.

-Photo: Olive oil producer Giorgio Clai from Istria, the world's best olive producing region according to Flos Olei, is producing an award-winning organic extra virgin olive oil Terrebianche.
+Photo: Photo: Olive oil producer Giorgio Clai from Istria, the world's best olive producing region, according to Flos Olei, is making an award-winning organic extra virgin olive oil.